bbolker/bbmisc/equity.md

 - more equitable hiring finds better candidates on average (because it draws from a larger pool of previously underappreciated candidates) ["sampling effect"]
 - equitable/diverse hiring results in a broader range of approaches, which have a better chance of finding innovative research areas ["portfolio effect"/"niche differentiation"]
-- diverse *groups* work better together (I have the impression that this is the main focus of the research in business/organizational studies; I'm not sure how strongly it applies in university setting, where a great deal of work is still done individually rather than in groups)
+- diverse *groups* work better together (I have the impression that this is the main focus of the research in business/organizational studies; I'm not sure how strongly it applies in university setting, where a great deal of work is still done individually rather than in groups).
+This mechanism doesn't actually have a direct analogue that I know of in the ecological literature - it would have something to do with mutualistic interspecific interactions ...

 ## blinded applications